Senegal tracks route of Guinea student in race to stop Ebola

-DAKAR (Reuters) - In a sandy street of the Senegalese capital Dakar, a hand emerges from behind the door of a run-down house to grab a bundle of baguettes from an aid worker as police officers watch.
+DAKAR, Sept 9 (Reuters) - In a dusty street of the Senegalese capital Dakar, a hand emerges from behind the door of a run-down house to grab a bundle of baguettes from an aid worker as police officers watch.

-Behind the wooden door, 33 people are being kept in quarantine after a 21-year-old student from neighboring Guinea came to stay there at his uncle’s house a fortnight ago.
+Behind the door, 33 people are being kept in quarantine after a 21-year-old student from neighbouring Guinea came to stay there at his uncle’s house a fortnight ago.
 With him, he brought the deadly Ebola virus.

 The student is now in isolation in a Dakar hospital, his condition improving, according to the health ministry.
-So far, no other Ebola cases have been confirmed, but the World Health Organization said on Tuesday that two new suspected cases had been detected in Senegal.
-It provided no further details.
+So far, authorities say no other Ebola cases have been confirmed.

-Dakar, a city of 3 million people, is anxiously waiting to see if the young man’s arrival has kindled an epidemic in a fifth West African country.
+But Dakar, a city of 3 million people, is anxiously awaiting the end of the three-week quarantine, the incubation period of the disease, on around Sept.
+20, to see if the young man’s arrival has kindled an epidemic in a fifth West African country.

-Some 2,296 people have already died from Ebola in Guinea, Liberia, Sierra Leone and Nigeria as poorly equipped healthcare systems struggle to cope with one of the most lethal illnesses known to man.
+Nearly 2,100 people have already died from Ebola in Guinea, Liberia, Sierra Leone and Nigeria as poorly equipped healthcare systems have struggled to cope with one of the most lethal illnesses known to man.

-The quarantine on the crowded house will last for just over three weeks, the incubation period of the disease, until around Sept.
-20.

 The student slipped surveillance in Guinea on Aug.
 15 after his brother died of Ebola, which he contracted in Sierra Leone, and then his mother and sister fell sick.

 Those quarantined inside the house include a two-month-old baby, the young girl said.
-People under surveillance are being tested morning and night for fever, Senegalese authorities say.
-It was not immediately clear if the WHO’s two suspected cases were among this group.
+People under surveillance are being tested morning and night for fever and none have shown symptoms so far, Senegalese authorities say.

 Foreign aid workers and diplomats speak mostly in positive terms of Senegal’s efforts to avert contagion.
 The government has allocated 300 million CFA francs ($600,000) to a national crisis team and Health Minister Awa Marie Coll Seck, spearheading the effort, is a professor of infectious diseases.